Uploaded image for project: 'OpenShift Bugs'

 Show

-- Cause: The SAN validation for custom certificates in hc.spec.configuration.apiServer.servingCerts.namedCertificates was not properly handling wildcard DNS patterns (e.g., *.example.com), causing potential conflicts with internal KAS certificate SANs to go undetected. - Consequence: Wildcard DNS patterns in custom certificates could conflict with internal KAS certificate SANs without being detected, leading to certificate validation failures and potential deployment issues. - Fix: Enhanced DNS SAN conflict detection to include RFC-compliant wildcard support, implementing bidirectional conflict validation that properly handles wildcard patterns like *.example.com matching sub.example.com. - Result: Wildcard DNS patterns are now properly validated, preventing certificate conflicts and ensuring more reliable hosted cluster deployments with wildcard certificate support.
+Before this update, the SAN validation for custom certificates in `hc.spec.configuration.apiServer.servingCerts.namedCertificates` did not properly handle wildcard DNS patterns, such as `*.example.com`.
+As a consequence, the wildcard DNS patterns in custom certificates could conflict with internal Kubernetes API server certificate SANs without being detected, leading to certificate validation failures and potential deployment issues.
+This release provides enhanced DNS SAN conflict detection to include RFC-compliant wildcard support, implementing bidirectional conflict validation that properly handles wildcard patterns such as `*.example.com` matching `sub.example.com`.
+As a result, wildcard DNS patterns are now properly validated, preventing certificate conflicts and ensuring more reliable hosted cluster deployments with wildcard certificate support.

 • None